chan-jon/G17_JustDab/README.md

    2. Under "Run" and clicking "Run Configurations..."
    3. Click the "STDIO Connection" tab and check the Port that is listed here
       * OR Open device manager and check under COM ports the port number the board is connected to
+   4. Uncheck the "Connect STDIO to Console" box
-   4. Make note of the COM port
+   5. Make note of the COM port
 6. In the /input folder, edit "pngdecode.py" and modify the COM port used for sending data to the FPGA:
 ```
 port = 'COM4',